 General practice is a good place for you to learn how to manage immune and allergic disorders because of the wealth of clinical material.
-Patients will present with various symptoms, at varyingstages in the natural history of their illness.
-Discussion with a trainer will aid specialty trainees in developing strategies to help in problem-solving.
-Supervised practice will also give trainees confidence.
+Patients will present with various symptoms at varying stages in the natural history of their illness.
+Discussion with a trainer will aid GP registrars in developing strategies to help in problem-solving.
+Supervised practice will also give GP registrars confidence.

-In particular, the GP specialty trainee should be able to gain experience in the management of immune and allergic disorders as they present in the community (incidental, acute and chronic), including life-threatening emergencies.
-Primary care is also the best place to learn about holistic chronic disease management (e.g. Immunosuppressed patients, atopy, food allergies, occupationalallergies).
+In particular, the GP registrar should be able to gain experience in the management of immune and allergic disorders as they present in the community (incidental, acute and chronic), including life-threatening emergencies.
+Primary care is also the best place to learn about holistic long-term disease management (for example, immunosuppressed patients, atopy, food allergies, occupational allergies).

-The acute setting is the place for you to learn about the immediate management of lifethreatening presentations; you will also learn about the interpretation of clinical findings, and the use of appropriate specialist investigations such as serology and allergy testing.
+The acute setting is the place for you to learn about the immediate management of life-threatening presentations.
+You will also learn about the interpretation of clinical findings and the use of appropriate specialist investigations such as serology and allergy testing.
 Outpatient or clinic settings are ideal places for seeing concentrated groups of patients with immune problems.

-GP Specialty Training programmes should offer you the opportunity to attend these clinics when working in other hospital posts and during your general practice-based placements.
+GP specialty training programmes should offer you the opportunity to attend these clinics when working in other hospital posts and during your general practice-based placements.

-There is a growing body of e-Learning to help you consolidate and build on the knowledge you have gained in the workplace.
-You can find an e-Learning module(s) relevant to this topic guide at e- Learning for Healthcare (www.e-lfh.org.uk).
+There is a growing body of eLearning to help you consolidate and build on the knowledge you have gained in the workplace.
+You can find an eLearning module(s) relevant to this topic guide at elearning for healthcare.

 Chronic disease management in primary care is a multidisciplinary activity.
-As a specialty trainee it is important for you to gain an understanding of the diagnosis, management and follow-up of patients with immune and allergic disorders even when the clinical lead is taken by secondary care or a community clinical nurse specialist.
+As a GP registrar it is important for you to gain an understanding of the diagnosis, management and follow-up of patients with immune and allergic disorders, even when the clinical lead is taken by secondary care or a community clinical nurse specialist.
 It is also important to understand the role of specialist allergy services and when it is appropriate to access their expertise.